ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/csep/update3.md

      categorized.
 It can take on many different values.

 ## Post Graduation Earnings
+One of the most valuble parts of this dataset is that it not only contians insitutional data but also data on what UCSB students did after college.
+In order to collect data on where UCSB students worked a student team at CSEP was tasked with finding UCSB alumni online.
+All of the data that was collected was entered by hand and sourced largely from LinkedIn.
+However, its worth noting that some of the data came from obscure souces such as wedding registries and personal websites.

+Attending a univiversity such as UCSB is an investment in yourself and your future earnings thus its important to know how that investment is likely to pay off.
+For this reason our team decided to find ways to estimate the earnings of UCSB students based on the specifc careers that they went into.
+By correlateting income data from the [Bureau of Labor Statistics](https://www.bls.gov/oes/current/oes_nat.htm#11-0000) with the job titles of alumni we where able to estimate alumni salaries.

+Each of the majors seen in the graphs below had over fifty data point and most had over two hundred.

 ### Engineering
 ![Alt text](./eng_first.svg)

+As is evident by the graphs, engineering students make an extreemly predictable salary out of college.
+In reality there is likely a broader distribution than the one shown above.
+This is becuase using national averages from BLS gives us a set salary for "entry level software engineer."
+However, all software engineers are not made eqaul and its likely that a significant portion earn over 90,000 after graduation.

 ### Mathematical, Life, and Physical Sciences
 ![Alt text](./math_and_physical.svg)